1993

 Uncle Tupelo

 Anodyne is a mature, reflective work that showcases Uncle Tupelo’s evolution toward a more nuanced, roots-oriented sound.
 The album balances alt-country swagger with introspective songwriting.
 Tweedy and Farrar spar back and forth; Farrar gripping tradition and Tweedy beginning to question it.
+There was no chance of reconciliation; their split was inevitable and we were all better off for it.

 -